-Jack Howard is senior vice president of the Congressional and Public Affairs Division at the U.S. Chamber of Commerce.
+Jack Howard is senior vice president of the Government Affairs Division at the U.S. Chamber of Commerce.
 The division includes a team of 15 lobbyists in Washington, D.C., as well as seven regional offices charged with providing membership services and grassroots lobbying.

 Howard is responsible for developing the strategy and leading the tactical execution of the Chamber’s congressional lobbying activities, coordinating resources in Washington and around the country, and ensuring that the division’s mission and objectives align with those of the Chamber.